-Research the museums and major places of interest to determine which are important to visit, and which you can skip.
-You cannot see them all.
+Research museums and places of cultural interest to determine which are really important for you to visit, and which you can skip.
+You can't see them all.

-No matter how many times you travel abroad, you learn more ways to save money, reduce hassle, and make better use of your time.
+No matter how many times you travel abroad, you learn new ways to save money, reduce hassle, and make better use of your time.

 Your ultimate goal for planning a trip to Europe is to make sure you have the best possible time at your destination.